indidginus/herbal-remedies-guide-info/README.md

 2. **Text Chunking**: Splits the handbook into meaningful chunks with configurable sizes
 3. **Embedding Generation**: Creates semantic vectors of book content using sentence transformers
 4. **Vector Storage**: Saves embeddings as numpy arrays for efficient retrieval
-5. **Query Processing**: Finds relevant book sections using cosine similarity
+5. **Query Processing**: Finds relevant book sections using a hybrid of cosine similarity and keyword scoring, with an adaptive cutoff
-6. **Response Generation**: Uses LLM to synthesize answers from retrieved book context, with citations
+6. **Response Generation**: Uses the self-hosted LLM (Mistral by default) to synthesize answers from retrieved book context, with citations
 7. **LLM Expansion**: Supplements book knowledge with LLM-based expansion for broader queries

 ### API Endpoints